Israel – Norway Tax Treaty

 The Norwegian workforce is productive, qualified, and independent, which improves operational efficiency for businesses.
 Additionally, 98% of Norway’s electricity comes from renewable sources, supporting sustainability practices.

 There are around 1,400 Jews living in Norway today.
-The community has its own magazine and schools and regularly organizes seminars, camps, and activities.
+The community has its magazines and schools and regularly organizes seminars, camps, and activities.

 Real Estate Taxation in Norway